Narga/narga-core/README.md

 * Support child themes, all parent functions can replace in functions.php.

 ###WordPress Features###
 * Fully compatible with WordPress v3.4+ Theme Customizer features.
-It's also named as Narga WordPress Framework Options Panel
+It's also named as NARGA Framework Options Panel
 * Clean image HTML output for TinyMCE, only class and alt are returned.
 Post title will be automatically used for alt.
 * Custom menu output for ZURB's
 * Custom caption output for HTML5 figure and figcaption tags.